How To Quit Smoking The Easy Way

 I sat down and wrote why I wanted to stop smoking and showed the note to my wife.
 She hugged me and said that she wanted me to be around for at least 20 more years yet and that made me more determined to quit again.
 I went and bought some Nicorette lozenges and started quitting again.

 The first day I planned to only have one smoke after all meals and a Nicorette lozenge when I felt the urge.
 That first day went so easy and I continued on with the same for 3 days.
 On the fourth day I didn't have any cigarettes left so just had the lozenges.
-By the time the packet of Lozenges was almost finished, I really believed I could go without smokes as I was only having one or two lozenges a day and not experiencing any urges or withdrawal.
+By the time the packet of Lozenges was almost finished, I really believed I could go without smokes.
+At this stage I was only having one or two lozenges a day and not experiencing any urges or withdrawal.

 Still I didn't trust myself and went and bought another packet of Nicorette Lozenges just in case.
 By the time I had finished that packet of lozenges, I knew I had beaten the habit.
 I have not smoked since.